Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.

 Firstly, it has structured formats for problem statements and hypotheses.
 Whilst these are fairly similar, having a clear idea of who you are building this, why they will value it, and the impact this will have on the business is the fundamental rationale you have for building a feature.

-Second, and as with many PRDs, it includes non-goals as well as goals.
+Second, and as with many of the best PRD examples, it includes non-goals as well as goals.
 This helps you keep the feature scope and requirements tight, and front load any difficult discussions where stakeholders are expecting different things.

 Third, it prompts you to describe the vision in a narrative style.
 Whilst we tend to nudge people towards more visual approaches to vision setting, being clear on what this looks like upfront is a powerful way of aligning and inspiring people.

-Overall, this is a great inspiration for problem definition statements, but you will probably want more detail on the solution and release plans as development actually starts.
+Overall, this is a great inspiration for problem definition statements, but you will probably want to include more detail on the solution and release plans in your template as development actually starts.

 Get Intercom’s PRD template here: [PDF]